cmark0v/linux_hax/linuxhax.rst

 git pull #-make sure its up todate git merge mybranchname
 #now if theres conflicts, you make sure it works, correct them.
-#you can checkout a file from master by git checkout file, and add that one, to
+#you can checkout a file from master by "git checkout <branch> <file>" to overwrite your version with one from another branch
-#blidnly tke the master verion of file
 git push

-#there are other commands in betbween sometimes, but it will tell you waht they are
+git branch -d mybranchname

 git is very user friendly for a command line interface but remember to push after you merge, push and pull and clone are remote commands. rest are local